-To expedite the procedure and provide legal evidence the guarantee call shall, in all circumstances, be sent by fax or e-mail.
-It shall be supported with a copy of the original demand for reimbursement sent to the insurer under Article 5^{40} .
-As the guarantee call shall cease to be admissible if made more than two years after the date of the initial demand for reimbursement made to the insurer, the Bureau's guarantee obligation become extinct on expiry of that period.
+To expedite the procedure and provide legal evidence the guarantee call shall, in all circumstances, be sent according to the terms and conditions decided at the General Assembly.
+In 2012, the Council of Bureaux introduced the Online Guarantee Call system as the only valid mandatory system to issue a guarantee call as from the date to be determined by the Management Committee, with the condition that questions regarding a sufficient level of data protection have been solved.
+Guarantee calls shall be issued via the online system established for that purpose.
+The guarantee call shall be supported with a copy of the original demand for reimbursement sent to the insurer under Article 5.
+As the guarantee call shall cease to be admissible if made more than two years after the date of the initial demand for reimbursement made to the insurer, the Bureau's guarantee obligation becomes extinct on expiry of that period.